 The Apple Silicon M1 processor, Apple's first non-mobile CPU, is faster than desktop Intel CPUs and nearly as fast as AMD's Ryzen 5000 series, which holds the current performance crown.
 Apple Macbooks are currently the world's fastest computers, much to the displeasure of PC enthusiasts, due to special silicon.

-They're so far ahead in the laptop market that Windows on the M1 Macbook is faster than Windows on the Surface Pro X, despite the fact that Windows on an ARM is only run through an emulator.
+They're so far ahead in the laptop market that Windows on the M1 Macbook is faster than Windows on the Surface Pro X, even though Windows on an ARM is only run through an emulator.
 As if that weren't terrible enough, it also outperforms the Surface with a Geekbench Single-Core score of 1,390, compared to the Surface's 802, which is ridiculously low.

-Microsoft is also reported to be working on its own ARM processor, and while this rumour comes from the Azure server space, if they can match Apple's performance, they'll certainly use the same chip for the Surface.
+Microsoft is also reported to be working on its ARM processor, and while this rumor comes from the Azure server space, if they can match Apple's performance, they'll certainly use the same chip for the Surface.

 In the end, there isn't much of a difference between ARM and Intel processors.
 You can use either Google Chrome or YouTube to watch videos.
-In fact, you may be doing it right now, as ARM-based processors are found in nearly all Android phones and every iPhone.
+You may be doing it right now, as ARM-based processors are found in nearly all Android phones and every iPhone.

 For most people, the most significant difference is that older Intel software will need to be recompiled to operate on ARM as well.
 This is simple in some cases, but not all software, particularly legacy applications, will be supported.
 Even so, Intel emulation, which Windows is beginning to offer, can typically handle it.